KW-501

 KW-501 was released as the Power Pegasus and was distributed by Bobmark International as a successor to the Pegasus console, with warranty of Eltors Electronic.
 It was originally announced on Play Box 95, where they promised to release it before Christmas 1995[7] and judging by the date of shipment under console, it was released after September 1995.
 Bobmark was a Sega authorized distributor in Poland, selling Mega Drive at the time so it could be assumed that the product was released with the permission of Sega, just like Mega Game II in Portugal, Super Bitman in Russia and Magic 2 in South-East Asia.
 Using the well-known Pegasus brand was supposed to attract to Sega, players who played on 8-bit famiclone.

-Although the console with 2 six button controllers, often bundled with 1 original game (mostly Sonic the Hedgehog, Sonic the Hedgehog 2 or Spirou) cost 329 zł[8] and was cheaper than the original Mega Drive whose most basic model with 1 three button controller cost 350zł[9][10] (and was still sold in Bobmark stores, alongside the 16-bit Pegasus), it didn't gain as much popularity as it predecessor and one of the reasons for the failure was the lack of advertising, which resulted a disappearance among other Mega Drive clones and officially available consoles.
+The console was marketed with 1 six button controller, often bundled with 1 original game (mostly Sonic the Hedgehog, Sonic the Hedgehog 2 or Spirou) with asking price of 329 zł[8] and was cheaper than the original Mega Drive whose most basic model with 1 three button controller cost 350zł[9][10] and special sets with 1 game and additional control pad cost 430 zł - 550 zł.
+It didn't gain as much popularity as it predecessor and one of the reasons for the failure was the lack of advertising, which resulted a disappearance among other Mega Drive clones and officially available consoles.
 Eventually there was also new model called KW-501U which is practically the same as previous one in design and only difference are a components inside.
-The last models were marketed until late 1996 when all stocks disappear.
-Judging from numbers under the console, at least 10,000 units of Power Pegasus were produced.

 Indonesia